tomapasta/book_recommendation_project/README.md

-# 📖 Book Recommender App Project
+# 📖 Book Recommender App Project 📖
-[Book Recommender App] is a context-aware engine designed to solve *Choice Overload* in the reading world.
+**Book Recommender App** is a context-aware engine designed to solve *Choice Overload* in the reading world.
 While traditional platforms rely on static genres, authors etc, we match readers with the perfect book for their specific moment.

----

 ## 🛠️ Tech Stack & Tools